*** I have this post on a new website with some updates ***

 5 5 2018-01-10 03:22:11 2.0.5 texts/text_05.txt

-With this example, it shows the first 10 out of the 50 files that I’ve just processed.
-It says there are 90 more rows, so I assume all 50 files have been successfully included in the analysis.
-However, it doesn’t show the whole list, so you might want to save this data table as a data frame to view the entire list.
+With this example, it shows 5 files that I’ve just processed.
+If you have more than 10 files, the console pane won’t display the entire list, so you might want to save this data table as a data frame to view it.

 texts.doc <- cnlp_get_document(all.text)